 - Fit is a little looser through the torso on some sizes

-Premium rash guard with superior compression, lighter fabric, and stitching built to last 18+ months of heavy training.
+Premium long sleeve rash guard with superior compression, lighter fabric, and stitching built to last 18+ months of heavy training.

 - Noticeably lighter and more breathable than budget options